holidays/holidays/README.md

 You can specify the number of holidays to return.
 This method will default to `Date.today` if no date is provided.

-#### Find all holidays occuring starting from a specific date to the end of the year
+#### Find all holidays occurring starting from a specific date to the end of the year

 Get all holidays starting from February 23, 2016 to end of year in the US: